awesomized/crc-fast-rust/README.md

 There are [a lot of other known CRC widths and variants](https://reveng.sourceforge.io/crc-catalogue/all.htm), ranging from `CRC-3/GSM` to `CRC-82/DARC`, and everything in between.

-Since [Awesome](https://awesome.co) doesn't use any that aren't `CRC-32` or `CRC-64` in length, this library doesn't currently support them, either.
-(It should support any newly created or discovered `CRC-32` and `CRC-64` variants, though, with zero changes other than defining the [Rocksoft](http://www.ross.net/crc/download/crc_v3.txt) parameters).
+Since [Awesome](https://awesome.co) only uses  `CRC-32` or `CRC-64` widths in our products, this library began by supporting only those widths, including all known variants plus support for custom [Rocksoft](http://www.ross.net/crc/download/crc_v3.txt) parameters.

+`CRC-16` has since been added, including all known variants plus support for custom parameters as well.

 In theory, much of the "heavy lifting" has been done, so it should be possible to add other widths with minimal effort.